fkemser/SHtemplateLIB/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository provides constants and functions that are **exclusively used within the shell template repository [SHtemplate][SHtemplate-url]** such as
+This repository provides constants and functions that are **exclusively used within [SHtemplate][SHtemplate-url] repository** such as

-* language-specific text snippets (help texts, interactive dialogues, terminal/log messages, etc.), and
+* language-specific text snippets like help texts, interactive dialogues, terminal/log messages, and
 * functions, e.g. the semi-automatic creation of the script's help.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>